unissey/doc-sdk-js/README.md

     //        {
     //          mode: IadMode; // (default: IadMode.DISABLED).
 Possible values are :
     //                  DISABLED = "disabled", // No IAD (equivalent to keep 'iadConfig' undefined)
+    //                  MEDIA_INTEGRITY = "media-integrity", // No IAD measures as such, but compute a hash to ensure that the media is not corrupted after capture
     //                  PASSIVE = "passive", // Passive IAD
     //                  PASSIVE_LT = "passive-lt",  // only does IAD measures that don't need randomness (thus don't need IAD preparation data)
     //                  ACTIVE_FALLBACK = "active-fallback", // Passive IAD if strong method can be used else fallback to an active challenge